SergioCampbell/timesheet/README.md

 SU: Sunday
 ```

 Input: the name of an employee and the schedule they worked, indicating the time and hours.
-This should be a .txt file with at least five sets of data.
-You can include the data from our two examples below.

 Output: indicate how much the employee has to be paid